-The visual and audio channels may be the easiest to discern.
+In addition, we can attempt to generalize bandwidth for native channels.
+The native visual and audio channels may be the easiest to discern.
 If one's video display runs at 60 Hz, then we may say the display transmits 60 samples/sec 640x480 pixels/sample 24 bits/pixel = 442,368,000 bits per second.
-The same may be said for a video camera.
+The same may be said for the data rate of a video camera.
 A CD-quality audio line carries 44,100 samples/sec 16 bits/sample 2 channels = 1,411,200 bits per second.

-The tactile channel is significantly more elusive to determine quantitatively.
-Using Fitts' law, Langolf et al determined that the fingers receive 38 bits/second of information, the wrist 23 bits/second, and the arm 10 bits/second [Langolf, 1976].
+The touch channel is much more elusive to determine quantitatively.
+Using Fitts' law, Langolf determined that the fingers receive 38 bits/second of information, the wrist 23 bits/second, and the arm 10 bits/second.
+[Langolf, 1976]